 Inserting images in HTML – it's that simple

-2. The -Tag
+2. The <img> Tag

 Inserting images in HTML – it's that easy

-3. Adjusting Image Size
+3. Adjust Image Size

 Inserting images in HTML - it's that easy

-4. Reload the file
+4. Reload the File

 Inserting images in HTML – it's that easy

-5. Inspect Element
+5. Inspect the Element

 Inserting images in HTML - it's that simple